zesoup/pytraeger/README.md

 1) It initiates authentication with AWS
 2) It starts the MQTT-Client (thread 1)
 3) It polls for updates (thread 2)
-4) *It dies after 2 hours as i havent had time to implement accesstoken renewal yet*

 Usage in a Nutshell: